Dr Prince Anandarajah received the BEng (Electronic Engineering) degree from University of Nigeria, Nsukka in 1992.

 His main research interests include elastic optical networks, photonic sensing, spectrally efficient modulation formats and radio-over-fibre distribution systems.
 He has published over 240 articles in internationally peer reviewed journals and conferences and is also a holder of 6 international patents, 2 of which have been licenced by industry.
 He is also a founder and a director of Pilot Photonics (a spin-off company).
 He is a senior member of the IEEE.

-Funded Investigator Dublin City University DCU Converged Low Energy
+Funded Investigator Dublin City University DCU Dependable Networks Low Energy